FDIC SUING OVER LIBOR RATE FIXING: HIGH OCTANE SPECULATIONS

 I want to draw the reader’s attention to a number of points in the article.
 First, in confirmation of an observation made by my colleague Catherine Austin Fitts, the international financial system has been so constructed so as to entwine significant localities directly into the system so that local monies can be harvested for the system; observe carefully the mechanism described by Brown here:

 “Interest-rate swaps are sold to parties who have taken out loans at variable interest rates, as insurance against rising rates.
 The most common swap is one where counterparty A (a university, municipal government, etc.) pays a fixed rate to counterparty B (the bank), while receiving from B a floating rate indexed to a reference rate such as LIBOR.
 If interest rates go up, the municipality gets paid more on the swap contract, offsetting its rising borrowing costs.
 If interest rates go down, the municipality owes money to the bank on the swap, but that extra charge is offset by the falling interest rate on its variable rate loan.
-The result is to fix borrowing costs at the lower variable rate.
+The result is to fix borrowing costs at the lower variable rate.2.
+The Biggest Cartel in History

 “At least, that is how it’s supposed to work.
 The catch is that the swap is a separate financial agreement – essentially an ongoing bet on interest rates.
 The borrower owes both the interest on its variable rate loan and what it must pay out on this separate swap deal.
 And the benchmarks for the two rates don’t necessarily track each other.
 As explained by Stephen Gandel on CNN Money: